camunda/docker-camunda-bpm-platform/README.md

 # Camunda Platform Docker images

-> :information_source: We will soon disable the GitHub issues on this repository.
-> In the future, use our [JIRA issue tracker](https://jira.camunda.com/projects/CAM/issues/CAM-2099?filter=allopenissues) for bug reports or feature requests.
+> Use our [GitHub issue tracker](https://github.com/camunda/camunda-bpm-platform/issues) for bug reports or feature requests.
 > For help requests, open a help request topic on the [Camunda forum](https://forum.camunda.org/) or [a help request support ticket](https://docs.camunda.org/enterprise/support/#how-to-create-a-support-issue) if you are an enterprise customer.

 This Camunda project provides docker images of the latest